godieGH/SwaziPen/docs/en/swazi/introduction-to-swazi-modules.md

     name
 }
 ```
-- Or export an object:
+- Or export an object as default:
 ```swazi
 data ob = { ... }
 ruhusu ob